Thousands in Japan Adopt “Daylight Saving” Plan

 From a business perspective, the voluntary daylight saving schedule achieved a boost to the local economy, tourism, and energy efficiency, as well as having a positive effect on leisure and entertainment interests.
 A decline in the number of traffic accidents and criminal activities were other outcomes of the plan.
 The disadvantages included: longer working hours for some people; time gaps between Hokkaido and the rest of Japan; heightened communication problems relating to settlement and payment issues; and perceived health issues.

-*Please note that any reference to summer in this article relates to the northern hemisphere’s summer time, not summer in the southern hemisphere.
+Note: that any reference to summer in this article relates to the northern hemisphere’s summer time, not summer in the southern hemisphere.